 Ahead, the best body scrubs that are so good you’ll never forget to use them.

-A 2020 Byrdie Eco Beauty Award winner, this just may be one of the best scrubs we’ve ever used, hands down.
+This just may be one of the best scrubs we’ve ever used, hands down.
 Both Byrdie Senior Editor Hallie Gould and Editorial Director Faith Xue are devoted fans, with Xue noting the ideal scrubby, though not abrasive, texture.
 It’s a result of the combination of bamboo charcoal and pumice that mechanically exfoliate, though there are also glycolic, lactic, and salicylic acids in the mix to further up the exfoliating benefits.

 The fragrance-free variant is choice for sensitive skin, though it also comes in a sandalwood and eucalyptus scents.
 All three are totally sophisticated, as is the chic and minimalistic packaging.